borysonline/borysonline.github.io/src/content/app-terms/chromamate.md

 version: "1.0"
 ---

-# Terms of Use for ChromoMate
+# Terms of Use for ChromaMate

 **Effective Date: December 28, 2025**
 **Last Updated: December 28, 2025**